Dr Giedre Jokubauskaite

 Her current research focuses on the link between bottom-up resistance, international law and sustainable development.
 Since 2020, she is a Principle Investigator on the AHRC/DFG-funded research project 'The Law of Protracted Conflict: Understanding Humanitarian-Development Divide' (Endless Conflicts).

-Giedre’s most recent research has been on the concept of ‘affectedness’, and how this new paradigm of global governance is used by financial institutions and grassroot organisations in the context of development interventions.
-She has a few ongoing research projects that explore the possibility of stakeholder engagement through mediation, the authority of law in negotiating development projects, and the link between land rights and environmental impact assessment.
-Giedre is also interested in the issues of normativity, and specifically the distinction between legal and other (political, economic, moral) normative orders.
+Giedre’s most recent research has been on the concept of ‘affected people’ and how this new paradigm of global governance is used by financial institutions and grassroot organisations in the context of development interventions.

 Durham University School of Law Research and Internationalisation Fund and Global Policy Institute Research Fund (2017) – grant to support the publication of a special issue on the World Bank safeguards (collaborative workshop) 4500 GBP